DawnDeWaay/tdd-amplify-react/README.md

 ## Refactor To Repository

 The `App` component now has two concerns.
 React [state management](https://en.wikipedia.org/wiki/State_management) and persistence.
-State management is concerned with frontend values where persistence is a backend concern.
+State management is concerned with frontend values, where persistence is a backend concern.
 Persistence and data access concerns are often extracted into a [repository](https://makingloops.com/why-should-you-use-the-repository-pattern).

 - Create a `NoteRepository.js` file in the `src` directory.
 - Move all the `localForage` calls to this new file.